harperd/machine-learning/notes/6-1-activation-functions.md

 $g(z)=max\{0,z\}$

 ReLU range is $0$ to $inf$, avoids the vanishing gradient problem and is less intensive computationally since the math is simpler.
 It's still non-linear in nature and is recommended to only be used in neural network hidden layers.
-It can result in dead neurons because some gradients can become fragile during training and cause a weight update that cause the actiation unit to never activate.
+If used in deep networks, the proabability of resulting in dead neurons increases because some gradients can become fragile during training and cause a weight update that cause the actiation unit to never activate.
 More specifically, when training during back propogation if an $x$ value is less than $0$, the resulting gradient is $0$ and will stop responding to input variations (e.g. always outputing $0$).
 This scenario is often times called the *dying ReLU problem*.
 In an effort to overcome the dying ReLU problem, changing the way parameters are initialized using random asymetry can help (See also: [Dying ReLU and Initialization: Theory and Numerical
 Examples white paper](https://arxiv.org/pdf/1903.06733.pdf) by Lu Lu and Yeonjong Shin, et. al.)

 ![ReLU](../images/relu.png)